Skip to content

 Get a free on-site assessment from a licensed contractor. $0 deposit, no obligation.

-Stucco will not stick to dust, moss, or efflorescence (white salts).
+Stucco will not stick to dirt, dust, moss, or efflorescence (white chalky salts).

-Pressure Wash: Use a minimum of 2,500 PSI to blast the pores clean.
-If mold is present, treat with a bleach solution first.
-Allow the wall to dry until it is damp but not saturated (Surface Saturated Dry).
+Pressure Wash: Use a minimum of 2,500 PSI to blast the concrete pores completely clean.
+If black mold or algae is present, treat the wall with a bleach/water solution first.
+Allow the wall to dry until it is damp but not dripping wet (the Saturated Surface Dry condition).

 3. The "Glue": Bonding Agents

-While old-school masons relied on water alone, modern standards dictate the use of a Liquid Bonding Agent (like Weld-Crete or Quikrete Bonding Adhesive).
+While old-school masons relied on water alone, modern architectural standards dictate the mandatory use of a Liquid Bonding Agent (like Weld-Crete or Quikrete Bonding Adhesive) for direct-apply applications.

-Application: Roll or brush the adhesive onto the block.
+Application: Vigorously roll or brush the blue/green adhesive liquid directly onto the clean block.

-Note: Read the label.
-Some agents require the stucco to be applied while the glue is wet; others must dry to a tacky film first.
+Note: Read the manufacturer's label carefully.
+Some agents require the wet stucco to be applied while the glue itself is still wet; others (like Weld-Crete) must dry to a tacky, flexible film first.

 4. The Two-Coat Application Protocol

-For block walls, we skip the traditional three-coat system and use a two-coat process.
+For solid block walls, we skip the traditional "three-coat" (scratch, brown, finish) wire lath system and instead use a heavier two-coat direct-apply process.

 Step A: The Base Coat (Leveling)

-Material: We recommend a Fiber-Reinforced Stucco base.
-The fibers prevent the mortar joints of the block from "telegraphing" (showing through) the finish.
+Material: We highly recommend using a Fiber-Reinforced Stucco base.
+The fiberglass strands prevent the mortar joints between the cinder blocks from "telegraphing" (showing grid cracks right through the final finish).

-Technique: Push hard.
-You need to force the material into the pores of the block.
+Technique: Push hard with the trowel.
+You need to physically force the heavy material deep into the pores of the block to ensure a mechanical key.

-Floating: Once the material is firm (thumb-print hard), use a green sponge float to bring the aggregate to the surface and erase tool marks.
+Floating: Once the material is firm to the touch (thumb-print hard), use a wet green sponge float in circular motions to bring the sand aggregate to the surface and erase all harsh trowel marks.
+This creates "tooth" for the final coat.

 Hydration is Mandatory.
-Block walls are sponges; they suck water out of the stucco.
-If the stucco dries too fast, it cracks.
+Cinder block walls are massive sponges; they will aggressively suck the hydration water right out of your new stucco.
+If the stucco dries too fast, it "flash cures" and cracks severely.

-Mist the base coat with a garden hose twice a day for 48 hours.
-This allows the chemical bond to lock in.
+You must mist the new base coat heavily with a garden hose twice a day for a minimum of 48 hours.
+This slow cure allows the chemical bond to properly lock in.

 Step C: The Finish Coat

-Once the base is cured, apply your 1/8" color coat.
-Whether you choose a smooth Santa Barbara finish or a rough Sand finish, the base coat provides a flat, uniform canvas.
+Once the heavy base is fully cured and hydrated, apply your 1/8" color finish coat.
+Whether you choose a highly polished, smooth Santa Barbara finish or a rough, heavily textured Sand finish, the perfectly flat base coat provides the ideal canvas.

 Conclusion: Bond is Everything

-Stuccoing over block is one of the most durable finishes possible, provided you respect the chemistry of adhesion.
-Clean the wall, use a bonding agent, and keep it wet during the cure.
-Do this, and your block wall will look like a custom estate.
+Stuccoing over a cinder block wall results in one of the most durable, bulletproof exterior finishes possible—provided you respect the chemistry of adhesion.
+Clean the wall aggressively, use a high-quality bonding agent, and keep it wet during the cure.
+Do this, and your industrial block wall will look like a custom Mediterranean estate.

 Frequently Asked Questions About Stucco